 As ever, the teams from London, Berlin and, for the first time, Paris, had six months to find a business partner, come up with an idea, and then start a company.
 (One member of the Paris cohort even teamed up with a member of the Berlin cohort to form a "long distance" startup, Blazar.)
 For those that made it through, the pitch day is the culmination of their time on the programme.

 It could also be the making of them.
 The 230 companies started through Entrepreneur First since 2011 today have a portfolio value of $1.5bn.
 One of the programme's biggest (and much lauded) success stories is Magic Pony, which was bought by Twitter for $150m.

-Demo days are often ridiculed for being lightweight and for prioritising style over substance.
-The ideas pitched are often, frankly, on the ridiculous side: like Uber for marshmallows or hardware to read your pet’s thoughts.
+Demo day pitches are often ridiculed for being lightweight and for prioritising style over substance.
+The ideas pitched are often, frankly, on the ridiculous side: like Uber for marshmallows or hardware to read your pet's thoughts.